...

 Which is Better: Dermal Filler or Botox?

-Which is Better Dermal Filler or Botox
+Which is Better Dermal Filler or Botox In Delray Beach, FL by The Best Injector

 Dermal fillers and Botulinum Toxin type A, more commonly known as Botox, are both cosmetic treatments for treating wrinkles.
 These two have been around for decades and are the most common wrinkle treatments.
 They are similar in general purpose and administration, but that is where it ends.